You can apply for a household parking permit if you live in a house or flat within a residents' priority parking scheme (ResPark) zone.

 The discounted or premium rates only apply to the initial permit at an address, and don't apply to additional permits.
 Rates for additional permits are fixed, and determined by the number of additional permits required.

-The first Household permit isn't vehicle specific, however a vehicle registration number is printed on each 'additional' parking permit.
+The first Household permit isn't vehicle specific, unless it includes a discount on basis of low emissions or car size, however a vehicle registration number is printed on each 'additional' parking permit.
 You will need to provide proof of address with your application.

 Temporary household parking permits